VictoriaMetrics/VictoriaMetrics/docs/README.md

 * DataDog `submit metrics` API.
 See [these docs](#how-to-send-data-from-datadog-agent) for details.
 * InfluxDB line protocol.
 See [these docs](#how-to-send-data-from-influxdb-compatible-agents-such-as-telegraf) for details.
 * Graphite plaintext protocol.
 See [these docs](#how-to-send-data-from-graphite-compatible-agents-such-as-statsd) for details.
+* Statsd plaintext protocol.
+See [these docs](#how-to-send-data-from-statsd-compatible-clients) for details.
 * OpenTelemetry http API.
 See [these docs](#sending-data-via-opentelemetry) for details.
 * OpenTSDB telnet put protocol.
 See [these docs](#sending-data-via-telnet-put-protocol) for details.
 * OpenTSDB http `/api/put` protocol.
 See [these docs](#sending-opentsdb-data-via-http-apiput-requests) for details.